How to Set Up a Meta (Facebook) Pixel

 What is a Meta Pixel?

-A pixel is a short snippet of code that allows Facebook to collect data from your website – like the pages users view and the actions they take – in a privacy-safe way.
+A pixel is a short snippet of code that allows Meta to collect data from your website – like the pages users view and the actions they take – in a privacy-safe way.

 When users click a link in your ad, they’re taken to your website or landing page where they can browse your products or services, make a purchase, or contact you for more information.

-By sending data about user behaviour back to Facebook, you’re closing the feedback loop and enabling reporting and optimization based on what takes place after the ad click.
+By sending data about user behaviour back to Meta, you’re closing the feedback loop and enabling reporting and optimization based on what takes place after the ad click.

 Why Should I Use the Meta Pixel?